arya0002/WestWingAssignment/README.md

  Note: to run the test in headless mode, uncomment the 'goog:chromeOptions' in wdio.conf.js

-# How to run docker solution
+# How to run docker image
+ Pre requisit : Docker should be up and running
+ Run the below command
- 1. docker pull image name
+ 1. docker pull aryanamitkumar9/westwing
- 2. docker run -it image name
+ 2. docker run -it aryanamitkumar9/westwing